Vineethjaisal/vineeth-portfolio/README.md

 - 📫 How to reach me **vineethjaisal14@gmail.com**

-- 👨‍💻 All of my projects are available at [GitHub](https://github.com/vineeth-jaisal)

-- 📄 Know about my experiences [My Resume](https://vineethjaisal.github.io/vineeth-portfolio)

 - ⚡ Fun fact **I can explain testbenches better than I can cook 🍝**

 ---